Hillary L. Copp, MD, MS

 Biography

-Hillary Copp, MD, MS graduated from the University of California Santa Barbara Summa Cum Laude with a Bachelors of Science in Biological Sciences.
-She attended medical school at Penn State University's College of Medicine.
+Hillary Copp, MD, MS graduated from the University of California Santa Barbara Summa Cum Laude with a Bachelor of Science in Biological Sciences.
+She attended medical school at Penn State University College of Medicine.
 She then completed her urology residency at the University of Virginia in Charlottesville.
 This was followed by a fellowship in pediatric urology at Stanford University where she concurrently earned a master's degree in Epidemiology.
 Copp has received numerous awards.
-She was inducted into the Alpha Omega Alpha National Medical Honor Society, received the Penn State College of Medicine Alumni Endowed Scholarship and the Merck Achievement of Academic Excellence award, and recently has graduated from the University of California, San Francisco Coro Leadership Program.
+She was inducted into the Alpha Omega Alpha National Medical Honor Society and received the Penn State College of Medicine Alumni Endowed Scholarship and the Merck Achievement of Academic Excellence award.
+She is a graduate of the University of California, San Francisco Coro Leadership Program and the American Urological Association Leadership Program.

 Clinical Interests

 Copp specializes in all aspects of pediatric urologic surgical care.
-Specifically her clinical interests include UTI, vesicoureteral reflux, hydronephrosis/ureteropelvic junction obstruction, spina bifida, and disorders of sexual development.
+Specifically, her clinical interests include urinary tract infection (UTI), vesicoureteral reflux, hydronephrosis/ureteropelvic junction obstruction, fetal urology, spina bifida, and transitional urology.
 She performs open, laparoscopic, and endoscopic surgeries.
-She operates at the UCSF Parnassus Campus, San Francisco General Hospital, Children’s Hospital Oakland, and Children’s Hospital Oakland Walnut Creek Campus.
-Copp is a member of the American Urological Association (AUA), the Western Section of the AUA, the American Academy of Pediatric Urology, and the Society for Fetal Urology.
-She recently served as a member on the Pediatric Vesicoureteral Reflux Clinical Guidelines Panel for the AUA, and continues to serve as a reviewer for the Journal of Urology and Pediatrics.
-She has over 20 peer-reviewed scientific articles and multiple chapters and has presented at national invited lectures and meetings.
+She operates at the UCSF Benioff Children's Hospitals in San Francisco and Oakland, Zuckerberg San Francisco General Hospital, and Marin General Hospital.
+Copp is a member of the Society for Pediatric Urology, the Society for Fetal Urology, the American Academy of Pediatric Urology, the American Urological Association (AUA), and the Western Section of the AUA.
+She has served as a member on the Pediatric Vesicoureteral Reflux Clinical Guidelines Panel for the AUA, sits on the executive council for the Society for Pediatric Urology, and is the secretary/treasurer of the Society for Fetal Urology.
+She also is an appointed member of the Public Education Council and Pediatric Health Committee for the Urology Care Foundation.
+She continues to serve as a reviewer for several journals including the Journal of Urology, the Journal of Pediatric Urology, and Pediatrics.
+She has over 40 peer-reviewed scientific articles and multiple textbook chapters and has presented at numerous national and international meetings.

 Research Interests